What age is ideal for a Pipsqueak Comedy Magic Show?

 No, thankfully!
 But she has had a flat tire; twice in 17 years!
 In both instances, some really nice people stopped to help a very embarrassed clown on the side of the road—and asked for a selfie afterward.

-Has she ever been in a public (non-event) space in costume?
+Has she ever been in a public (non-event) place in costume?

 When she travels a long distance, she has to get out to refuel.
 That has gotten a few raised eyebrows!
-She goes through the fast-food drive through for a cold drink after a long performance sometimes.
-Can you imagine the conversation when they get home, “Yeah I was at work today when this clown drives up…”
+She sometimes goes through the fast-food drive-through for a cold drink after a long performance.
+Can you imagine the conversation when they get home?
+“Yeah, I was at work today when this clown drives up…”

 Rarely, she has had to run in to the store to grab something on her way to a show.
 People want selfies with her and often “sneak” photos as well.
 Fortunately, she allows plenty of “cushion” time so that she can usually accommodate requests.
-She’s also delivered Comedy-Grams (https://pipsqueakspartytime.com/balloon-deliveries/ )to people at all sorts of businesses.
-And then there was that time she went to the DMV just for fun.
+She’s also delivered Comedy-Grams to people at all sorts of businesses.
+And then there was that time she went to the Department of Motor Vehicles just for fun.
 (People at the DMV need a reason to smile.)